 Silver Satin Pothos Plants does best in soil that stays slightly moist.
-Regular potting mix works well, try to keep the soil from drying out too much that it compacts, as it can be difficult to rehydrate.
+Any regular potting mix works well; try to keep the soil from drying out too much that it compacts, as it can be difficult to rehydrate.
 Silver Satin Pothos Plants also does well if grown exclusively in water without soil.

 How do I water Silver Satin Pothos Plants?